Thorium/thorium.github.io/FSharpAzure/2-AzureOwinWww/AzureOwinWwwEng.md

                 this.Clients.Caller?informResult("Wrong!
 Try again!") |> ignore

-- GuessCountry-metodia kutsutaan JavaScript-clientista.
+- GuessCountry-method is called from the JavaScript-client.
-- newQuiz ja informResult taas ovat JavaScriptissä määriteltyjä funktioita, joita kutsutaan tästä.
-Kysymysmerkki on dynaaminen operaattori, joka tulee Dynamics.fs-koodista.
+- newQuiz and informResult are functions that are defined in the JavaScript, they are called from here.
+Question mark is the dynamic operator, which comes from the Dynamics.fs-code.

-Nuget-asennuspaketti on lisännyt WorkerRole-projektiin Scripts-hakemiston.
-Koska SignalR käyttää jQueryä ja SignalR:n omaa JavaScript-clienttia, niin käy vaihtamassa näille kahdelle tiedostolle "Copy to Output Directory" arvoon "Copy if newer": jquery-1.6.4.min.js ja jquery.signalR-2.0.3.min.js
+The NuGet setup package has added to WorkerRole-project a Scripts-folder.
+Because SignalR uses jQuery and SignalR's own JavaScript-client, go to change the "Copy to Output Directory" to value "Copy if newer" to these two files: jquery-1.6.4.min.js and jquery.signalR-2.0.3.min.js

-- Tiedostojen versionumerot voivat vaihdella riippuen siitä, mitkä paketit NuGet hakee.
-Vastaaviin viitataan Index.html-tiedostossa.
-Viittausten on oltava samat.
+- The file version numbers may change depending on what files the NuGet will fetch.
+They have to correspond the references of the Index.html-file.

-Tarvitset vielä sisällön Index.html-tiedostolle:
+One more thing, you need the content to the Index.html-file:

 	[lang=html]